-The following tips can help make a recovering patient's stay accommodating, supporting and productive:
+Here are some things family and friends can focus on to make a recovering patient's stay accommodating, supporting and productive:

 - Know the visiting hours and policies of the floor you will be staying on. - Visitors should practice good hand-washing hygiene.
 Hand sanitizer stations are available throughout the hospital.
 Visitors may be asked to wear a mask. - Please be aware Barnes-Jewish Hospital has semi private rooms and the private rooms are reserved for patients with special isolation needs. - Concierge services can provide: laptop rental, advice on area activities and dining, help in lodging/ transportation, etc.